omega-gg/MotionBox/README.md

 ## For Motion Freedom

-- Freedom to access video resources on the Internet.
+- Freedom to access video resources on the Internet
-- Freedom to organize decentralized video sources.
+- Freedom to organize decentralized video sources
-- Freedom to share video content with the world.
+- Freedom to share video content with the world

 ## Technology